AGMark: Attention-Guided Dynamic Watermarking for Large Vision-Language Models: Results and Analysis

 \subsection{Sample-wise Performance Distribution}

 We report sample-level performance distributions in Figure \ref{fig:distribution_3metrics} to examine variability and long-tail behaviors that are not captured by aggregate metrics.
+This analysis further highlights stability across individual samples, especially in challenging cases where performance degradation may be more pronounced.

-In the left panel, AGMark shows a lower median perplexity than other baselines, with the lowest minimum and maximum.
+In the left panel, AGMark shows a lower median perplexity than the other baselines, with the lowest minimum and maximum.
 In the middle panel, AGMark achieves a higher median BertScore.
-MorkMark attains a slightly higher maximum, but also exhibits a much lower minimum.
+MorphMark attains a slightly higher maximum, but also exhibits a much lower minimum.
 These results suggest that AGMark better preserves the original model’s language distribution, improving linguistic quality and semantic alignment.
-In the right panel, AGMark, IE, and SynthID are the top three methods with the lowest probability of hallucination (CHAIR).
+In the right panel, AGMark, IE, and SynthID are the top three methods with the lowest hallucination score (CHAIR).
 AGMark achieves the lowest mean (6.2\% vs. 7.9\% and 8.2\%) and also the lowest maximum value, indicating better performance in both average and worst-case settings.
 This strong hallucination reduction suggests that AGMark effectively improves visual grounding and alignment.

-This demonstrates the broad applicability of our method: by dynamically and accurately identifying semantically critical tokens, AGMark not only achieves strong average performance but also avoids severe performance degradation when handling challenging samples.
+Overall, this demonstrates the broad applicability of our method: by dynamically and accurately identifying semantically critical tokens, AGMark not only achieves strong average performance but also avoids severe performance degradation when handling challenging samples.